2000 CONCACAF Gold Cup

 The 2000 CONCACAF Gold Cup was the fifth edition of the Gold Cup, the soccer championship of North America, Central America and the Caribbean (CONCACAF), and the 15th overall CONCACAF tournament.
 It was held in Los Angeles, Miami, and San Diego in the United States.
 The format of the tournament changed from 1998; it was expanded to twelve teams, split into four groups of three.
 The top two teams in each group would advance to the quarter-finals.
 Peru and Colombia were invited from CONMEBOL, and the Republic of Korea was invited from AFC.

 With all three games in Group D ending in ties and Canada tied with the Republic of Korea on every tiebreaker, a coin toss was used.
 Canada won and advanced to the quarter-finals.
 They went on to win their first and to date only Gold Cup title.
 In the quarter-finals, Canada upset defending champions Mexico in golden goal extra time 2–1.
 They defeated Trinidad and Tobago in the semi-finals 1–0 after Craig Forrest saved a first-half penalty.
-Already assured as CONCACAF champions, Canada topped invitees Colombia 2–0 in the final.
+Already assured as CONCACAF champions, Canada topped invitees Colombia 2–0 in the final despite going into the tournament as the lowest ranked side in the FIFA World Rankings.

 The tournament marks the only time a CONCACAF Gold Cup has been won by a country other than the United States or Mexico, and the only time in the tournament's history that neither the United States nor Mexico made the final, both losing in the quarterfinals.